 Upper Blackwater River Blueway - Coles Creek Road to Blue Bend Road

 Put in your kayak or canoe at Brubaker Park and paddle eight miles of the Upper Blackwater River Blueway to Blue Bend Road.
 This stretch is fairly serene, offering a tranquil day of leaf-peeping.
 Check the water levels before heading out.

 The Jewel of the Blue Ridge Mountains is Smith Mountain Lake, and oh, how the colors dance off her surface.
 From sunsets to the bold orange and red hues of autumn, there may be no better place in all of Virginia to find yourself breathless from beauty.

-Rent a boat at a SML marina or reserve a spot on an upcoming Virginia Dare Cruise.
-Paddle along the shore in a kayak, or see the sun rise or set as you fish the coves.
+Rent a boat at a SML marina and paddle along the shore in a kayak, or see the sun rise or set as you fish the coves.
 The early morning fog combined with fall’s colors is an amazing sight.

 Some of the best lake fishing in Virginia is found at Philpott Lake in Franklin County.
 Take the boat out for large catches like smallmouth bass and trout.
 Kayaking is fun here, too.
 Philpott spans two counties and encompasses 3,000 acres, so you have plenty to explore during your Blue Ridge Day on the lake.

 Pigg River Blueway - Waid Recreation Park to Lynch Riverside Park